-In our opinion, Alyko beach is one of the best beaches on the island -alongside Agios Georgios beach.
+In our opinion, Alyko Beach is one of the best beaches on the island -alongside Agios Georgios Beach.
 It is located in the southwestern part of the island and at a distance of 17 km from Chora.
-The road is asphalt, although at some point before the beach there is a passable dirt road.
+The road is asphalt, although, at some point before the beach, there is a passable dirt road.

 What is Naxos famous for?

-Naxos is well-known for the long white sandy beaches and the winds that make it an excellent windsurfing destination, especially in Mikri Vigla Laguna, as well as the wonderful quality of local agricultural products.
+Naxos is well-known for its long white sandy beaches and the winds that make it an excellent windsurfing destination, especially in Mikri Vigla Laguna, as well as the wonderful quality of local agricultural products.

 Its local cuisine and products, such as its potatoes and cheeses, have crossed the borders of Greece and are sought-after all around the world.
-Therefore, put 'tasting the Naxian flavors' high up your list of things to do in Naxos and you won't regret it.
+Therefore, put 'tasting the Naxian flavors' high up your list of things to do in Naxos, and you won't regret it.

 How many days do you need in Naxos?